Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The creation of man| ©pululante

-Book a guided tour of the Sistine Chapel
+Book your guided tour of the Vatican

-Dress appropriately to visit the places of worship.| ©Anna Church
+Dress appropriately for visiting the places of worship.| ©Anna Church

-Dress appropriately to visit the places of worship.| ©Anna Church
+Dress appropriately for visiting the places of worship.| ©Anna Church

 The Sistine Chapel, as its name suggests, is a religious chapel and is therefore considered a place of worship.
 To access it you will have to comply with the appropriate dress code (shoulders, knees and necklines must always be covered during the visit).